-What is a Good Substitute For White Wine When Cooking?
+What is a Good Substitute For Cooking Wine?

 We have a list of the best substitutes for white wine, most of which you probably have in your kitchen already.
 These alternates aren't a less-than-choice.
 Each of them are strong stand-ins; these good substitutes provide the same result as wine in your recipes.

-Apple cider: If you're looking for a dry sweetness, use apple cider instead of juice.
+If you're looking for a dry white wine kind of sweetness, use apple cider instead of juice.
 It has less sugar than apple juice.

-White wine vinegar: The closest you can get to dry white wine without the alcohol.
+White wine or red wine vinegar is the closest you can get to dry wine without the alcohol.
 It has the same flavor profile as wine, though it works best when the recipe calls for the addition of something tart.
 If your recipe is for a marinade, vinegar (and apple cider vinegar or rice vinegar work well here, too) also provides the acid that helps tenderize the meat.

 View this post on Instagram